basarat/demo-jest/script.md

   }
 }
 ```
 For multiples of 5 print Buzz.
-We can easily do that with another if:
+Just another else if to check if its a multiple of 5 and we log out Buzz.
 ```js
   if (index % 3 === 0) {
     console.log('Fizz');